 Just to get the ball to roll: reWASD works on Windows 7, 8 and 10, has lots of useful features, such as map joystick to keyboard keys or add Shift modifiers and Shortcuts for even more mappings, map key sequences made of keyboard or controller keys, invert sticks and tune their response, change hardware controller bindings, use 4 presets at once in 4 different slots, add Turbo and Toggle to keyboard and controller buttons, and much, much more!

 reWASD has lots of features, and it can take you quite long to explore all of them, so we decided to describe them briefly.
-Here are the most frequently used features that will help you make a perfect config for Nintendo Switch Pro controller PC usage, or you can jump to the practical how-to part directly.
+Here are the most frequently used features that will help you make a perfect config for Nintendo Switch Pro controller PC usage, or you can jump to the practical how-to part directly, or watch the video with a detailed explanation.

 reWASD, gamepad, and Virtual Xbox 360 mapping: you can assign keyboard and mouse keys, mouse moves, change the current gamepad layout by adding the gamepad mapping, or add the virtual Xbox 360 keys if you use a key sequence.